Academic Resource Center

 Tutoring is for all students.
 We have students visit the center who want to make sure they get the A, students who want to move up a grade, students who need to move up a few grades, students who don’t understand a small portion, and students who are rusty on some things since it has been a while since they understood.
 No matter who you are, you can benefit from tutoring.
 In fact, many of our tutors use each other for their other courses!

-A list of our current tutors and their information can be found here, but there are some truths about our tutors, regardless of who they are.
+A list of our current tutors and their information can be found on the MyUSF Portal, but there are some truths about our tutors, regardless of who they are.
 All of our tutors are current students here at USF, and they’ve all been recommended by faculty for that subject area.
 Each tutor goes through training as outlined by the College Reading and Learning Association and have to participate in 10 hours of training each year.

 Because they are peer tutors, it’s possible that your question is complicated enough that a professor should be the one to answer it.
 Don’t get discouraged!
 The tutor will always try to help you understand the material, but they also don’t want to give misinformation.